 - Say No

 You can't focus on your most important priorities if you say "yes" to everyone else's.
 You need to learn to say "no" to colleagues, employees, bosses, and even potential buyers if they aren't going to help you achieve your priorities.
+When you're working from home, this could include your spouse, kids, roommates, or others.

 In order to reach your goals, you need to be brutal with your priority list.
 If you have 32 priorities, you have none.
 Ask a colleague or coach to help you be stern and say no to the lower priority priorities.